Our criminal defence barristers have defended in – and won – many of the landmark cases that have defined modern criminal law.

-Our barristers regularly defend individuals charged with the most serious offences.
-Members have particular expertise in defending in the following areas:
+The Garden Court Chambers Crime Team regularly defend individuals charged with the most serious offences.
+Members have particular expertise in the following areas:

 - Murder and violent crime